What Is ChatGPT for Coding in 2026?

 - Document in ChatGPT: Generate documentation, README files, and inline comments with ChatGPT, then use Copilot to fine-tune them in your editor.

-With ChatGPT Toolbox, you can organize this workflow by creating folders for each project — "Project Alpha / Architecture," "Project Alpha / Debugging," "Project Alpha / Code Review" — and save reusable prompts like "Generate unit tests for the following function" or "Review this code for security vulnerabilities."
+With AI Toolbox, you can organize this workflow by creating folders for each project - "Project Alpha / Architecture," "Project Alpha / Debugging," "Project Alpha / Code Review" - and save reusable prompts like "Generate unit tests for the following function" or "Review this code for security vulnerabilities."

 Frequently Asked Questions